xndlnk/xndlnk-monocai/README.md

 ### How to deploy your changes

 1. From the main menu invoke `Build / Prepare Plugin Module ...
 For Deployment`
-2. Goto `Preferences / Plugins / Uninstall` and restart IntelliJ
+2. Goto `Preferences / Plugins / xndlnk-monocai / Uninstall` and restart IntelliJ
 3. Goto `Preferences / Plugins / Install plugin from disk` and select `xndlnk-monocai.jar` file
 4. Apply changes